KrasimirDzhagarov/spa/readme.md

  php artisan migrate

- php artisan db:seed  - this command will make one user administrator@gmail.com with password: admin123 and will fill crud table with fake data
+ php artisan db:seed

+  - this will create a user administrator@gmail.com with password  "admin123"
+  - this will insert 10 fake record to consumer table

  php artisan passport:install